This Honey Pecan Rotisserie Chicken Salad is quick, easy and delicious. I also want to show you 7 different ways that I serve it.

-One of my favorite go to recipes is the one I have for chicken salad.
+One of my favorite go to recipes is the one I have for this Honey Pecan Rotisserie Chicken Salad.
 I have been making this one for about 20 years and am anxious to share it with you.
 Chicken salad is so refreshing and with warmer weather coming, I am ready to make it almost weekly.
 Continue reading HONEY PECAN ROTISSERE CHICKEN SALAD→

 These rotissere chickens are not only convenient, they are inexpensive.
 I buy mine at Sam’s and they cost $4.99.
 I only use the breast meat and this usually nets about 4 cups of meat.
 My husband likes to eat the legs.
 I bought this last weekend and made 4 different meals that were enough to feed 2 people.
 If you prefer more meat in any of the dishes, you can still make 3 of the 4 dishes.

 I serve these meals with a salad or vegetable.

 When I go to Sam’s, I usually buy 2 of these chickens.
 We eat part of it for supper that night and then I make another dish from the remaining meat.
 I cut the meat off of the second one and put it in smaller freezer bags for future use.
 I like to make chicken salad from the rotisserie chicken but when I do this, I make it while the meat is still warm so that the flavors blend better.
 The possibilities of recipes are endless but I want to share some of the comfort foods that I made last weekend.

 1 cup rotisserie chicken breast, shredded or cubed

 Melt butter in medium sized saucepan or dutch oven over a medium heat.
 Add the flour, salt and pepper, whisk together until smooth.

 Slowly whisk in the chicken broth, half and half, soup and food coloring.
 (Start with 1 drop and add desired amount).
 Stir in the chicken.
 Reduce heat and simmer over a low heat until mixture thickens, stirring frequently.